codeHaiku22/Snowflake-ODBC-with-OAUTH-and-Tokens/README.md

 ```

 ### Generating a New Token
 The code snippet below presents a framework for generating a new token.
+There are many variable values which will differ based on your own implementaton.

-The values for the URLs and values in the Key-Value Pairs will differ for your own implementation.
+> Provide your own URLs and values in the Key-Value Pairs to generate a token that is specific for your project.

 ```vb
     Private Function GenerateToken() As String